releng-tool/releng-tool-docs/content/guides/packages/hacking.md

 make DESTDIR=<output>/target install
 ```

-Overrides are typically support on each configuration, build and
+Overrides are typically supported on each configure, build and
 install-related configurations.
 Not all defines/options can be overridden.
-As such overrides are advanced, developers are recommended to refer to the
+Since overrides are advanced, developers are recommended to refer to the
 implementation for specifics.
 Developers can also use the
 [`--debug`](arg-debug) argument to see explicit commands invoked: